Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Please note that the table name will automatically align itself to the center of the respective table layer.
 There is currently no way to have your table name aligned to the left or right side of the table.

-And again create a layer for this text element and call it “name”.
-This layer should again go underneath the respective table layer.
+And now, you need to rename this text element and call it “name”.
+This element should again go underneath the respective table layer.
 See below for an example:

 Repeat this process and add table names for all the tables you want names for.
 Remember to add them in the right table layers though!